nanosoftonline/clean-flutter/README.md

-#### Enter Functional Programming to help us
+#### Functional Programming help us
-We'll use Functional programming to minimize or eliminate the side effects of these exceptions.
+We'll use Functional Programming (FP) to minimize or eliminate the side effects of these exceptions.
-Instead of throwing an exception we now have a way of defining the return type of the function as Either returning an application type or Failure type.
+Instead of throwing an exception we now have a way of defining the return type of the function as either returning an application type or Failure type.

 <div style="text-align:center">
   <img src="docs/side_effects_no_side_effects.png"  width="600px"/>
 </div>

-The **dartz** package has an *Either* type which holds 2 value types.
-One on the (L)eft and one on the (R)ight.
-We'll use this type as the deterministic return type for the function.
+The [**dartz**](https://pub.dev/packages/dartz) package has an *Either* type which holds 2 value types (Left and Right).
+We'll use this type as our deterministic return type of the function.
-Normally we put the Failure in the left one.
-Let's show this with code.

 Let's define the Failure type
 ```dart
 //lib/core/error/failures.dart